zulip/zulip/docs/subsystems/email.md

 ### Notes

-- After changing any HTML email or `email_base.html`, you need to run `scripts/setup/inline_email_css.py` for the changes to be reflected in the development environment.
-The script generates files like `templates/zerver/emails/compiled/<template_prefix>.html`.

 - Images won't be displayed in a real email client unless you change the `base_image_uri` used for emails to a public URL such as `https://chat.zulip.org/static/images/emails` (image links to